 When a threat tree is meshed together with threat actors’ modus operandi, goals, motivations and TTPs, it is possible to generate a probable attack path (based upon evidence) that the attacker is likely to pursue to achieve their objective.

 STAR assessment engagements are designed to support organisations in delivering assurance against probable attack paths, resulting in a much more focused and accurate form of assessment.
-During a STAR engagement, Nettitude simulates probable attack paths, based upon threat intelligence briefings as opposed to a never-ending assessment that continually iterates through every possible attack trajectory.
+During a STAR engagement, LRQA Nettitude simulates probable attack paths, based upon threat intelligence briefings as opposed to a never-ending assessment that continually iterates through every possible attack trajectory.

 Incident Response Maturity Assessment (IRMA)

 Organisations have historically focused on defensive security and have less robust approaches to delivering assurance around their detection and response capability.
 More often than not, organisations try to address detection and response by implementing a SIEM appliance or a SOC, without tuning it to the attack paths that are pursued by their adversaries.
 STAR engagements are designed to help organisations deliver greater levels of assurance around their detection and response capabilities.
-By performing an Incident Response Maturity Assessments (IRMA), Nettitude measures the organisations effectiveness of detecting the TTP’s and attack paths of likely threats and adversaries.
+By performing an Incident Response Maturity Assessments (IRMA), LRQA Nettitude measures the organisations effectiveness of detecting the TTP’s and attack paths of likely threats and adversaries.

-Nettitude has delivered STAR assessment engagements for some of the most sophisticated organisations in the world.
-Nettitude is one of only a handful of elite organisations to be both a CREST accredited STAR TI provider as well as a CREST accredited STAR Attack provider.
+LRQA Nettitude has delivered STAR assessment engagements for some of the most sophisticated organisations in the world.
+LRQA Nettitude is one of only a handful of elite organisations to be both a CREST accredited STAR TI provider as well as a CREST accredited STAR Attack provider.
 This unique capability allows us to deliver end to end threat-led attack simulations, delivering unique value to the board.